-On initial recognition, a financial asset is classified as measured at: amortised cost; FVOCI - debt investment; FVOCI - equity investment; or FVTPL.
+On initial recognition, a financial asset is classified as measured at: amortised cost; Fair Value in Other Comprehensive Income (FVOCI) - debt investment; FVOCI - equity investment; or FVTPL.
 Financial assets are not reclassified subsequent to the initial recognition unless the Group changes its business model for managing financial assets, in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in the business model.
 On initial recognition, the Group can make an irrevocable election (on an instrument-by-instrument basis) to designate investments in equity instruments as at FVOCI.
 Designation at FVOCI is not permitted if the equity investment is held for trading.